jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 10 - GDPR.md

 *Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures*

 In summary, take appropriate action, such as doing a risk assessment.
 The security measures must be designed into your systems at the outset, a process referred to as *Privacy by Design.*

+Article 25 mandates that, at the time of the *determination* of the means of the *processing* (i.e. the design phase of any processing operation) and at the time of the processing itself, appropriate measures must be put in place.

+#### Protect personal data against cyber attack

+You have proportionate security measures in place to protect against cyber attack which cover the personal data you process, and the systems that process such data.

+##### B.1 Service Protection Policies and Processes